Kit Lambert: The Lamberts biography

 Some material compiled by Lambert and Lindsay was included in a book called The Lamberts by writer and poet Andrew Motion, the British Poet Laureate, which won the Somerset Maugham Award literary prize in 1986.
-The tapes made by Lindsay of Lambert's interviews were several hours in length and became an important historical reference both of the era of pop and rock music as well as of Lambert's own tumultuous life.
+The tapes made of Lambert's interviews were several hours in length and became an important historical reference both of the era of pop and rock music as well as of Lambert's own tumultuous life.
 On the tapes he dispelled some of the popular rumours that he had purposely perpetuated himself to generate publicity about his charges.
-However, Lambert's methods in promoting groups like The Who were far more eccentric and stranger than popularly believed.
-The two remaining members of The Who, Townshend and Roger Daltrey, have always acknowledged Lambert as a major influence on the band's success, along with his business partner Chris Stamp.
+However, Lambert's methods in promoting groups like the Who were far more eccentric and stranger than popularly believed.

+The two remaining members of the Who, Townshend and Roger Daltrey, have always acknowledged Lambert as a major influence on the band's success, along with his business partner Chris Stamp.
 After his death his estate was worth over £490,000 and the royalties that have flowed in from his various works to his heirs have totaled over £1 million.

 Popular culture

+In 2012 British actor Cary Elwes with Jon Lindsay and music promoter Simon Napier Bell announced they had written a script on Lambert's life.
+Actor Colin Firth expressed interest in playing Lambert.As yet there have been no plans to produce the film.
 In 2014, an American documentary film was made about Kit Lambert and Chris Stamp entitled Lambert & Stamp.
 It was produced and directed by James D. Cooper.
 It had its world premiere at 2014 Sundance Film Festival on 20 January 2014.
 According to Lapin (2015), Lambert was a homosexual.

-In 2012, independent producer Orian Williams announced he was producing a biopic on Lambert's life to be directed by actor Cary Elwes from a script by former Mojo magazine editor Pat Gilbert.
-Surviving Who members Townshend and Daltrey will contribute to the film, which is to be based on taped material recorded by Lindsay.